Warren Wilson’s Archaeology Crew Digs Up New Lab

 The Warren Wilson College (WWC) Archaeology Crew has been hard at work renovating the Archaeology Lab to allow for an open, exploratory space for students.
 In an effort to make reparations for Indigenous groups and broaden history beyond the colonial story, the lab is encouraging a care-based model centered around education and awareness.

-Behind the operation is assistant professor of Material Culture and Archaeology Scotti Norman.
+Behind the operation is Assistant Professor of Material Culture and Archaeology Scotti Norman.
 As the supervisor of the Archaeology Crew, she wanted to see a shift in how archaeology is used as a tool and believes an important step is making education accessible.

-“I think archaeology as a discipline has a very dark history that most of our work now is trying to make reparations for, so that history intersects with the theft of Indigenous burials and objects and the use of those objects for the sake of knowledge and prestige within academia, rather than as a means of explanation and education,” Norman said.
+“I think archaeology as a discipline has a very dark history that most of our work now is trying to make reparations for so that history intersects with the theft of Indigenous burials and objects and the use of those objects for the sake of knowledge and prestige within academia, rather than as a means of explanation and education,” Norman said.
 “We're really trying to start from a care-centered model.
 To think about how we can use objects broadly to teach students about the importance of objects, how they carry parts of people, how they're meaningful, how they have lives like we do.”

 Norman also hopes to decolonize our understanding of who an archaeologist is.